AdobeDocs/campaign-standard.en/help/automating/using/get-started-workflows.md

 Adobe Campaign offers a comprehensive graphical environment that allows you to design complex processes including segmentation, campaign execution, file processing, etc. For example, you can use a workflow to download a file from a server, decompress it, and then import its records into the Adobe Campaign database.

-A workflow can also involve users by assigning them tasks or having them approve performed tasks.
-This means you can assign a task to one or several users to work on content or specify targets, and approve proofs before sending the message.

 Workflows can be used in different contexts, as for example:

 * Targeting to manage audiences or send messages.